-- 3.1 The following section of the Appendix outlines the resources that will be available to the Council under 6 headings, Business Rates, Council Tax, Revenue Support Grant and other Government Grants, New Homes Bonus, Fees and Charges and Other Income. - 3.2 On 18 December 2023 the Local Government Finance Settlement 2024/25 was delivered.
-The papers included a continuation of New Homes Bonus for 2024/25 and 3% Funding Guarantee that replaced the Lower Tier Service grant. - 3.3 As part of the policy statement it was confirmed there would be no review or business rates or funding formula for at least 2 years. - 3.4 As a result of this announcement it makes planning the years from 2025/26 onwards very difficult as many things could change because of these planned reviews and resets.
+- 3.1 The following section of the Appendix outlines the resources that will be available to the Council under 6 headings, Business Rates, Council Tax, Revenue Support Grant and other Government Grants, New Homes Bonus, Fees and Charges and Other Income. - 3.2 On 5 February 2024 the Local Government Finance Settlement 2024/25 was delivered.
+The papers included a continuation of New Homes Bonus for 2024/25 and 4% Funding Guarantee that replaced the Lower Tier Service grant. - 3.3 As part of the policy statement it was confirmed there would be no review or business rates or funding formula for at least 2 years. - 3.4 Another one-year settlement, in addition to this announcement, makes planning the years from 2025/26 onwards very difficult as there is continuing uncertainty of funding and many things could change because of these planned reviews and resets.
 As and when further announcements are made Members will be kept up to date accordingly and the financial impact assessed.